 Windhoek is often the starting point for your travels because it is the only Namibian city with an international airport.
 Walvis Bay Airport receives flights from South Africa only.

 A number of holiday tours of Namibia will include either your first, or last night in Windhoek.
-There are 2 airports in Windhoek; Hosea Kutako International Airport is about 40km’s out of town and Eros Airport; which is used for charter flights.
-Or pick up a car (we recommend a 4×4 but at least a 2×4); or join a guided Nambia safari holiday or pick up a hire car.
+There are 2 airports in Windhoek.
+Hosea Kutako International Airport is about 40km’s out of town.
+And Eros Airport which is used for charter flights is more central.
+Or join a guided Nambia safari holiday or pick up a hire car.

-Windhoek is probably most famous for its beer; named after the city (Lager, Draft & Light is available) and a visit to the breweries is very enjoyable.
+Windhoek is probably most famous for its beer.
+Named after the city (Lager, Draft & Light is available).
+A visit to the breweries is very enjoyable.
 Tafel Lager is also brewed by the same company.

-Whether it is corporate functions, meetings, incentives, weddings, conferences, festivals; be it on top of a mountain, under a tree, or in the luxurious conference facilities; whatever your choice, you need to look no further than Namibia.
+Whether it is corporate functions, meetings, incentives, weddings, conferences, or festivals.
+Be it on top of a mountain, under a tree, or in the luxurious conference facilities.
+Whatever your choice, you need to look no further than Namibia.

-Ever imagined your event being held in the middle of the desert, with the sounds of the birds surrounding you?
+Ever imagined your event being held in the middle of the desert.
+With nothing but the sounds of the birds surrounding you?
+And your groups laughter.
 Additional draw cards are incentives / activities offered, and cultural diversity; upmarket hotels to rustic lodges in the bush.
-Namibia is well equipped for all your business needs.